RUBIX-ML/credit-analysis/README.md

 ## Testing
- Test cases are located in `test` directory with sample config files
+ Test cases are located in `test` directory with sample config files.

 #### Unit test

- 1. Put testing config files in to `test/unit_test/` directory
+ 1. Put testing config files in to `test/unit_test/` directory.
  2. Run test with the following commands:

     `cd test/unit_test`